 the Independent Minstrels.
 Through this home talent show, an

 annual event, are obtained the funds which permit the organization to

 exist.
 This year's show will be given Thursday and Friday, and

-The venue would have been the local Opera House.
+The venue was the local Opera House.
 Below is part of the cast

 taking piano lessons from Margaret Weller.
 Her sister Mabel